-The process known as Blizzard Installer or AntiSpyware or InstallerGUI or Blizzard Updater
+The process known as AntiSpyware or InstallerGUI or Blizzard Installer or Blizzard Updater

-belongs to software Blizzard Installer or Awola Anti Spyware or Blizzard Updater or Intergy or 32-bit Windows Application
+belongs to software Awola Anti Spyware or LookThisUp or Blizzard Installer or Blizzard Updater or Intergy

 by Awola or AG Interactive (www.webshots.com) or Corel (www.corel.com).

 The file is not a Windows core file.
-There is no description of the program.
-Installer.exe is able to monitor applications and record inputs.
-Therefore the technical security rating is 33% dangerous; however you should also read the users reviews.
+The software uses ports to connect to or from a LAN or the Internet.
+Installer.exe is able to monitor applications and record keyboard and mouse inputs.
+Therefore the technical security rating is 35% dangerous; however you should also read the user reviews.

-Important: Some malware camouflages itself as Installer.exe, particularly when located in the c:\windows or c:\windows\system32 folder, for example WORM_SILLYFDC.DN or TROJ_FAKEAV.SMAD (detected by TrendMicro), and Worm:Win32/SillyFDC.J or Program:Win32/Awola (detected by Microsoft).
-Therefore, you should check the Installer.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as installer.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Gen:Trojan.Heur.RP.f8Y@aCAUNne (detected by F-Secure), and Program:Win32/Awola or Trojan:Win32/Swrort.A (detected by Microsoft).
+Therefore, you should check the installer.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.